ContainerSSH/branding/README.md

 <!--suppress HtmlDeprecatedAttribute -->
 <h1 align="center">ContainerSSH Brand Assets</h1>

 Here are the logos you can use to represent ContainerSSH.
+Please use them in accordance with the [ContainerSSH Brand License](LICENSE.md).

 ## Square logos